 Once you setup the tool, the tool begins to daily track changes in your positions on SERP for your and your competitors’ rankings.

-After completing this workflow, you should have at least a general understanding of a website’s main weaknesses and areas for improvement.
-Now, get started on improving your SEO and track your success with SEMrush’s Rank Tracking and Reporting tools!
+After completing this workflow, you can have a general understanding of a website’s main weaknesses and areas for improvement!